ThinkInvis/RoR2-TILER2/ModMeta/README.md

 **1.2.1**

 - ItemBoilerplate: Added member `public Xoroshiro128Plus itemRng {get; internal set;}`.
 This is initialized at the start of every run, based on the run's main RNG seed.

-**1.2.0**

-- ItemBoilerplate:
-	- *Important:* Fixed disabled items dropping if another currently loaded mod uses R2API.ItemDropAPI.
-		- Note: this was due to a bug in R2API.
-There is another related bug which may make items with custom drop behavior become less common every time the drop table is rebuilt.
-Both bugs may or may not be fixed in the next R2API update.
-	- Added basic support for display rules.
-- NetConfig:
-	- *Important:* Fixed an issue where NetConfig would use the wrong sender for responses to mismatch checks, causing send failure and subsequent timeout.
-	- NetConfigOrchestrator now exposes the following public methods: `void SendConMsg(NetworkUser user, string msg, int severity = 0)`, `void ServerSendGlobalChatMsg(string msg)`.
-	- While timeout kick option is disabled, NetConfig now logs a warning to console on timeout instead of doing nothing.
-	- The aic_get concmd now provides information on deferred changes and temporary overrides.
-- AutoItemConfig:
-	- Mid-run changes to AnnounceToRun options (e.g. ItemBoilerplate.enabled) should no longer cause console errors/warnings in singleplayer.
-	- Added `AutoUpdateEventFlags.InvalidateDropTable`, replacing the hardcoded droptable update on ItemBoilerplate.enabled.
-	- InvalidateStats and InvalidateDropTable now both set a relevant dirty flag, causing an update on the next frame (once per batch of config changes) instead of updating immediately (potentially many times at once).